gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md

 ### Update Gatsby related packages

 Update your `package.json` to use the `next` version of Gatsby related packages.
 You should upgrade any package name that starts with `gatsby-*`.
 Note, this only applies to plugins managed in the [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) repository.
 If you're using community plugins, they might not be upgraded yet.
 Please check their repository for the current status.
-You can run an npm script to see all outdated dependencies.

-> TODO: Add npm/yarn section once stable as they don't show `next` tags, only `latest`

 #### Updating community plugins